davetron5000/naildrivin5.com-OLD/source/_posts/2013-08-21-inconsistent-architecture.markdown

 post as "never use new technology".

 Both the refactoring and this one revolve around reasons: do you have a good reason to refactor that code?
 OK, great, let's do it.
-At the start of this posT, I said that you should use what your team is already using **unless there's a good technical reason not to**.
+At the start of this post, I said that you should use what your team is already using **unless there's a good technical reason not to**.

 ## A Good Technical Reason